 Some governments are increasing the fees for the ownership, licensing and registration of BEVs due to the loss of tax revenue from gasoline consumption, which is usually highly taxed.
 It would be wise to compare these types of associated fees, recurring or otherwise, before purchasing a BEV in your area.

 Major manufacturers of automobiles such as General Motors, Ford, Volkswagen, Fiat Chrysler, Toyota and Hyundai have all been in the news collectively pledging hundreds of billions of dollars for research and development of electric vehicles.
 Some of the automakers have partnerships with battery manufacturers and some have partnerships with each other to reduce costs and spread risk.
-Based on company announcements to date, it is fair to say that we will have more than triple the number of options for electric vehicles by 2025.
+Based on company announcements to date, it is fair to say that we will have more than triple the number of current options for electric vehicles by 2025.

 What about energy?